pingcap/community/challenge-Programs/performance-challenge.md

 **Heads-up:**

+- If you want to challenge vectorization function Issue（[TiDB #12105](http://github.com/pingcap/tidb/issues/12105), [TiKV #5751](http://github.com/tikv/tikv/issues/5751)), you can directly challenge the function tasks in the Issue without commenting on "/pick-up-challenge".
+Each time you successfully perform a function, you can submit a PR in the same format as the regular PCP PR (see Step 4 for more details).
+You have to note that the first line of the PR should be `PCP #12105` or `PCP #5751`.
+Each merged PR in the vectorization function Issue values 50 Contribution Credit.
+After all the vectorization function tasks are performed, the Issue will be closed.
-- The initial Contribution Credit of each individual participant or team is “0”.
-The participants need to gain “400” points in “Easy” issues so that they’ll be qualified to work on Issues in “TODO/Medium” and “TODO/Hard”.
-TiKV is a big codebase and takes some time to get familiar with, Easy issues are a great way to do that to plan larger future contributions.
+- **The initial Contribution Credit of each individual participant or team is “0”**.
+The participants need to gain “400” Contribution Credit in “Easy” issues so that they’ll be qualified to work on Issues in “TODO/Medium” and “TODO/Hard”. **When the Contribution Credit owned by the participants is over "600" (including "600"), the Contribution Credit gained through successfully challenging the "Easy" issues will be unavailiable.** TiKV is a big codebase and takes some time to get familiar with, Easy issues are a great way to do that to plan larger future contributions.
 If you have significant upstream experience (Eg you wrote a gRPC library) talk to use and we can bypass this requirement.
 - Each individual participant or team can only pick up one Issue at a time.
 Folks working on larger issue might stumble into fixes for smaller, Easy, issues.
 That’s OK, submit those!
 But don’t overburden yourself, please!

 ### Step 3: Fix the Issue